Home

 Annie enjoying stick play in her foster home!

 Rochdale Dog Rescue deals with dogs of all breeds and all ages.
-As these dogs are from a pound situation, they are often strays.
-This means that they have only been assessed within the limitations of a 7 day stay in kennels.
+As these dogs are from a pound situation, they are often strays with no history before they came into our care.
+This means that they have only been assessed within the limitations of a 7 day stay at the pound and then at our emergency boarding kennels.
 Some of these dogs will have issues that need resolving before they can be rehomed.
 It is essential that an applicant realises that, and has the patience and understanding necessary.
 This is why we ask that you have no young children.

 A dog may have been on the streets for some time and as a result be very thin and used to scavenging.
 These dogs are sometimes also fearful of people as they have learned to avoid capture.
 Many dogs brought into the pound are very young or elderly.
 Puppies that grow too big or too bouncy find themselves on the streets.
 The older dog that is no longer fun to play with, or has stiffening joints finds itself put out when a younger replacement comes along.
 Occasionally a dog shows signs of being dominant with other dogs, or a young untrained pup mouths a little too much.